Max Delbruck Prize in Biological Physics

 Nominations are open to scientists of all nationalities regardless of the geographical site at which the work was done.
 The prize may be awarded to more than one investigator on a shared basis.
 Nominations are active for three cycles.

 Serving a diverse and inclusive community of physicists worldwide is a primary goal for APS.
 Nominations of qualified women, members of underrepresented minority groups, and scientists from outside the United States are especially encouraged.

-The deadline for submission of nominations for the prize to be awarded in 2014 is July 1, 2013.
+The deadline for submission of nominations for the prize to be awarded in 2015 has been EXTENDED to August 1, 2014.
 The nomination package must include:

 To complete a nomination click here for the electronic submission form.
 All files should be uploaded in PDF format.
 Letters can be signed electronically (for example, using an embedded facsimile) or physically.
 In the latter case, they should be digitally scanned.
 Filenames should include the name of the nominee.

 For updating an existing nomination, please click the above link and log into the form using the email address and password you used to create your nominator account.

 Selection Committee Members: Phil Nelson, Chair; M. Wang; R.H.
 Austin; J. Aizenberg

 2014 Max Delbruck Prize in Biological Physics Recipient: